 This book, Unwrapping The Greatest Gift, is by Ann Voskamp and is so artfully written and artistically illustrated that it’s a “must have” family devotions for Advent book.

-Even our younger ones enjoy the writing and the pictures, while the older ones gain deeper insight and truth from the words.
+Even our younger ones enjoy the writing and The Jesse Tree images, while the older ones gain deeper insight and truth from the words.

-Simple Jesse Tree Devotional (great for teens and adults)
+Simple Advent Jesse Tree Devotional (great for teens and adults)